"How to start a side hustle?"

 - Assume the worst; especially in the post-pandemic world when supplies delivery and material sourcing has become difficult.
 Always have an alternate person to help you with all aspects of your work.

-Networking + PR + Marketing turned the needle for BackEmbrace
+Networking + PR + Marketing Pushed the Needle for BackEmbrace

 It brought me massive media exposure in the first year, so I highly recommend it.